jayrosen-design/Unity-Cesium-Extractor/README.md

 - **Not for IP theft:** Do not use this project to scrape, redistribute, or commercially exploit proprietary map imagery, meshes, or textures.
 - **Attribution required:** When displaying Google Photorealistic 3D Tiles, keep on-screen credits enabled (`showCreditsOnScreen` on the tileset) and comply with provider attribution guidelines.

-Scripts from the parent project's **Florida Navigation Game** (quiz mini-game) were intentionally excluded from this extract.

 ---

 ## What This Package Does